albill/albill.github.com/_posts/2004-12-21-day-2-of-christmas-like-vacation.markdown

 ---
+author: admin
+date: '2004-12-21 13:54:33'
 layout: post
+slug: day-2-of-christmas-like-vacation
+status: publish
 title: Day 2 of Christmas-like Vacation
-published: true
-meta: {}

-tags:
+wordpress_id: '330'
+categories:
 - Daily Life
-type: post
-status: publish
 ---
 <p>Slept in, got out of bed, went to the bathroom to do morning bathroom things
 that we don&#39;t discuss here.
 While in bathroom, I heard &quot;drip...drip...drip&quot; from